Athena .NET

 This talk gives a thorough explanation of RTTI in terms of what it is, why it is here and what it is used for is followed by various examples of how you can use it for your own purposes.

 Delphi VCL Sourcery, 20th December, 1999, Noordwijkerhout, Holland.
-(SDGN meeting)
+(SDN meeting)

 This session looks at the often overlooked VCL and RTL source code, hunting for useful tidbits to share.
 We will find a number of things that practically all Delphi developers are unaware of, which can be potentially useful during application development.